$50 Off Any Repair

 Bathroom Faucets

-A leaky faucet can also damage your bathroom sink and other surfaces by causing rust and rot.
-Excess water around your pipes can ruin them and cause even more leaks.
+Excess water around your pipes can damage them and cause additional leaks.
 You can find more information here on leaky water pie repairs.

 Sometimes, all your dripping faucet needs is a new faucet washer.
 In others, you may need to replace the faucet cartridge.
 This plastic piece in your faucet controls the flow of water.